dwhinham/mt32-pi/README.md

 The MT-32 had a single row, 20 column display, but these are hard to find nowadays.
 20x2 and 20x4 displays are common however, and `mt32-pi` can use the extra rows to display additional information.

 To enable a display, you will need to edit `mt32-pi.cfg` accordingly, and correctly connect your display to the Raspberry Pi.

+### Drivers

 There are currently three different LCD drivers, which are detailed in the following sections.

-### Hitachi HD44780 compatible 4-bit driver (`hd44780_4bit`)
+#### Hitachi HD44780 compatible 4-bit driver (`hd44780_4bit`)

 [<img width="280rem" align="right" src="docs/hd44780_20x4.jpg">](docs/hd44780_20x4.jpg)